 When I am feeling ambitious, I make my pestos with a mortar and pestle — the texture comes out better that way.
 But, when I am in a hurry, I just buzz everything in a food processor.
 Just make certain you don’t accidentally make a puree!
 Pulse everything, don’t let the motor run on your processor.

-How to use this pesto?
+How to use your parsley pesto?
 With pasta, of course, or over polenta.
 Pesto is great mixed into risotto at the last minute, served over white meat poultry or fish, or — and this is my favorite — dropped into a winter minestrone soup, right at the end.

 I have a few other standout pestos here on Hunter Angler Gardener Cook: A ramp pesto made with young spring onions, a nettle pesto that uses freshly blanched stinging nettles as the green, and an arugula pesto that is my absolute favorite before the weather warms and the arugula gets too bitter.